 NGA is working with others in the sector to make the case for increased school funding but the voices of those tasked with balancing school budgets are vital to getting the message across.

-We’re asking governing boards to write to their MP ahead of next year's comprehensive spending review and ask them to put pressure on government to increase funding to schools.
+We’re asking governing boards to write to their MP and the Chancellor ahead of the autumn budget on 29 October.
 Invite your MP to visit your school and see for themselves the impact on children in their constituency.

 You will of course want to tell the story of your school (or group of schools) in your own words but NGA has put together an example letter which you can use as a template or as inspiration.